Covarrubias, Spain Guide

 Day Trips

-Lerma, a charming town dominated by its impressive Ducal Palace, offers a glimpse into Spain's aristocratic past.
-The palace, a masterpiece of Herrerian architecture, is the focal point of the town.
-Stroll through the picturesque streets, admire the views from the Mirador de los Arcos, and soak in the tranquil atmosphere of this historic gem.
+Lerma, a charming town dominated by its imposing Ducal Palace, offers a glimpse into Spain's aristocratic past.
+The palace, a masterpiece of Herrerian architecture, is a must-see.
+Stroll through the Plaza Mayor, one of the largest in Spain, and admire the elegant buildings that surround it.
+The town's strategic location on a hilltop provides panoramic views of the surrounding countryside.

-1 hour by car Burgos, a city steeped in history and brimming with architectural marvels, makes for a fantastic day trip.
+40 minutes by car Burgos, a city steeped in history and brimming with architectural marvels, makes for a fantastic day trip from Covarrubias.
 Its crowning glory is the Burgos Cathedral, a UNESCO World Heritage site and a stunning example of Gothic architecture.
-Wander through the charming old town, explore the Plaza Mayor, and delve into the city's rich past at the Museum of Burgos.
-Don't forget to sample the local cuisine, known for its hearty flavors and traditional dishes.
+Wander through the historic center, a labyrinth of narrow streets lined with medieval buildings, and soak in the vibrant atmosphere of this captivating city.
+Don't miss the chance to sample local delicacies and experience the authentic charm of Castile and León.

 Travel Time